Skip to content

 Find the right boundary

-So how do we find the rightmost target?
-The most straightforward way is to modify the code, replacing the pointer contraction operation in the case of nums[m] == target.
-The code is omitted here, but interested readers can implement it on their own.
+How do we find the rightmost occurrence of target?
+The most straightforward way is to modify the traditional binary search logic by changing how we adjust the search boundaries in the case of nums[m] == target.
+The code is omitted here.
+If you are interested, try to implement the code on your own.

-Below we introduce two more cunning methods.
+Below we are going to introduce two more ingenious methods.

 Transforming the search for the right boundary into the search for the left boundary

-Please note, the insertion point returned is \(i\), therefore, it should be subtracted by \(1\) to obtain \(j\):
+Note that the insertion point returned is \(i\), therefore, it should be subtracted by \(1\) to obtain \(j\):

 [file]{binary_search_edge}-[class]{}-[func]{binary_search_right_edge}

-We know that when the array does not contain target, \(i\) and \(j\) will eventually point to the first element greater and smaller than target respectively.
+When the array does not contain target, \(i\) and \(j\) will eventually point to the first element greater and smaller than target respectively.

 Thus, as shown in the figure below, we can construct an element that does not exist in the array, to search for the left and right boundaries.